chamikasudusinghe/nocml/README.md

 ## Deliverables

+Simulate and profile the normal behavior of traffic when applications are running.

+Simulate and profile anomalous behavior of traffic when security violations are carried out against the system.

+Build a model that encapsulates the normal behavior with the goal of capturing any abnormalities during runtime.

+Implementing detection strategies for identified security violations (ex: DOS) and appropriate countermeasures.

+Deploying the trained model in the NoC and evaluate the performance during runtime.

 Need to add images from the begining about the structure - from data vil to models

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.